BurnyCoder/magnificent-fractal-generator/README.md

 ### Creating Fractals

-1. Select a fractal type (Mandelbrot, Julia, or Burning Ship)
+1. Select a fractal type (Mandelbrot, Julia, Burning Ship, Tricorn, or Newton)
 2. Adjust parameters as desired:
    - Color scheme
    - Maximum iterations
    - Resolution
    - Complex plane coordinates
 3. Click "Generate" to create your fractal
-4. Use the zoom controls to explore interesting areas
+4. Use the zoom and pan controls to explore interesting areas

 ### Saving and Sharing